Expecting your first baby?

 2.2: Help Around The House

-If you see a few unwashed dishes or dusty floors, don’t comment or complain.
+Don’t comment or complain if you see a few unwashed dishes or dusty floors.
 Help the couple out instead!
 Anyone can use extra manpower, especially new parents.

 After all, they probably don’t have enough time to tend to their homes after taking care of the baby.